-Affected newborns breathe rapidly and may grunt when breathing out and may appear bluish if they are not getting enough oxygen into their blood.
+Affected newborns breathe rapidly and may grunt when breathing out and may appear bluish or gray if they are not getting enough oxygen into their blood.

-The diagnosis is based on breathing difficulty and may be confirmed by a chest x-ray.
+The diagnosis is based on breathing rate and difficulty and may be confirmed by a chest x-ray.

 The characteristic feature of this disorder is that it is temporary (transient), and almost all affected newborns recover completely in 2 to 3 days.

 (See also Overview of General Problems in Newborns Overview of General Problems in Newborns Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need some special care after birth due to prematurity, problems... read more .)

 Tachypnea means rapid breathing.
 Transient tachypnea means temporary rapid breathing.